Models of Jacobians of curves: Tropical notions on the big site

+\begin{remark} Any log curve is of finite presentation.
+In particular, any log curve is the base change of a log curve over a log scheme locally of finite type. \end{remark}

 \begin{definition} Let $\pi \colon X\to S$ be a log curve.
-For $f\colon T\to S$ a morphism of log schemes, we say that $T$ is \textit{nuclear} if: \begin{itemize} \item[1)] the stratification of $T$ induced by the log structure $\oM_T$ has only one closed stratum $Z$, and $Z$ is connected; \item[2)] $\oM^{gp}_T$ is generated by global sections, i.e. there is some set $J$ and a surjection $\ZZ^{(J)} \to \frak i^*\oM^{gp}_T$; \item[3)] $X/S$ has split branches; \item[4)] the sheaf $\ZV$ is generated over $T$ by global sections. \end{itemize} \end{definition}
+We say that $S$ is \textit{nuclear} (with respect to $\pi$) if: \begin{itemize} \item[1)] the stratification of $S$ induced by the log structure $\oM_S$ has only one closed stratum $Z$, $Z$ is connected, and every connected component of every stratum specializes to $Z$; \item[2)] $\oM_S$ is generated by global sections (in particular there exists a surjection $\ZZ^{J} \to \frak i^*\oM_S^{\gp}$ where $J$ is a set); \item[3)] $X/S$ has split branches; \item[4)] the sheaf $\ZV$ is generated by global sections. \end{itemize} We say that $S$ is \emph{pre-nuclear} if it satisfies 2), 3) and 4).
+We say that $S$ is a \emph{nuclear neighbourhood} of a geometric point $t$ of $S$ if $S$ is nuclear and $t$ maps to the closed stratum. \end{definition}

-\begin{lemma} Every log scheme $T$ in $\cat{LSch}/S$ admits a strict \'etale cover by nuclear schemes. \end{lemma} \begin{proof} Base-changing to $T$, we can assume $T=S$.
-Let $t$ be a point of $S$, we will show $t$ has a nuclear \'etale neighbourhood $V$.
-We initially put $V=S$, and we will shrink $V$ progressively until it meets all four conditions.
-Note that the last three conditions are stable under \'etale base-change.